alexnouansacksy/AP-CSP/README.md

 If you are running your programs in CLion, all you have to do is hit the 'Run' button in the top right.\
 ![run](images/run.png)

-However, there are a few steps if you have multiple C source files, or else you will get an error.
+If you have multiple C source files, follow these steps or you'll have an error.
 (For example multiple C programs for a Computer Science class).
 #### 1. Open your `CMakeLists.txt` file (this should automatically be made each time you make a new Project in CLion)
 ![cmake](images/cmake.png)